mounikaponugoti/Be-A-Markdown-Pro/README.md

 ```
 After this start a new line.<br/>This is a new line.
 ```
   After this start a new line.<br/>This is a new line.

 - By inserting double space:
 ```
 After this start a new line.  (<--two spaces inserted here)This is a new line.
 ```
   After this start a new line.
   This is a new line. <br/><br/>
   This is not a good option because some of the editors may strip the extra spaces.
 - By using backslash `\` at the end:
 ```
 After this start a new line.\
 This is a new line.
 ```
   After this start a new line.\
   This is a new line. <br/>
   This is not actually defined in the specification.
 Hence, some of the parsers may ignore it.

 - By using `&nbsp`:
 ```
-After this start a new line.&nbspThis is a new line.
+After this start a new line.&nbsp;
+This is a new line.
 ```
-After this start a new line.&nbspThis is a new line.
+  After this start a new line.&nbsp;
+  This is a new line. <br/>

 ## Styling the text
 To stress the imporatance of a sentence or a word, we generally format it as either bold or underline or italic.
 To bold the text, either use `__Text to bold goes here__ , where __ is double underscore` or `**Text to bold goes here** `